JohnnyProg/lab11_chmury/README.md

 Ensure that Pods are terminated in reverse order (highest index first).
 This is important for data consistency and to avoid potential data loss.
 ```

-This revised version provides a single, copyable Markdown block and clarifies some aspects of the scaling process.
-It also explicitly shows how to apply the YAML files separately, which is generally best practice.